nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 fail if invoked.

-If a transfer is not permitted because of `Self_transfer_permitted` policy, the operation MUST fail with the error mnemonic `"OPERATOR_TX_DENIED"`.
+If a transfer is not permitted because of `Self_transfer_permitted` policy, the operation MUST fail with the error mnemonic `"NOT_OPERATOR"`.

 ###### `Token Owner` Permission Behavior